 Shopping for a laptop can be a daunting task since there are tons of options to choose from.
 Also, most laptops are available with various display, CPU, GPU, and memory configurations, making the choice even harder.
 To help you narrow down your options, we've put together a list of our top picks for different uses, and hopefully, you can find something that interests you.

-Our pick for the best budget laptop is the Lenovo IdeaPad 3 15 (2021).
-This 15.6-inch Windows laptop is portable, sturdy, and gives you just enough battery life to get through an eight-hour workday.
-It's available with AMD Ryzen 5000-series CPUs, which are capable of handling most general productivity tasks.
-You get a 1080p display that gets bright enough for use in most indoor settings, a good webcam for video calls, and a decent port selection, including an HDMI port.
+Our best budget pick is the Lenovo IdeaPad 3 15 (2021).
+This 15.6-inch Windows laptop has a thin and light design, a sturdy build, and enough battery life to get through a typical eight-hour workday.
+It's available with AMD Ryzen 5000-series CPUs, which can handle most productivity tasks like text processing, spreadsheets, web browsing, and video playback.
+You get a 1080p display that gets bright enough for use in most indoor settings, a good webcam for video calls, and a decent port selection that includes an HDMI port.

 Unfortunately, while the keyboard feels reasonably spacious and provides good tactile feedback, it can be tiring to type on for long periods as the keys require a fair amount of force to actuate.
 As for the touchpad, it's just okay as it's small and doesn't always register some movements and taps.
 Some models have a fingerprint sensor built into the power button, so if it's something you care about, it's best to check before buying.

-If you find our budget pick still too expensive and want something cheaper, there's nothing better than a Chromebook.
-We recommend the Lenovo Chromebook C340 15 (2020).
-It's a 2-in-1 convertible that feels well-built, with enough battery life to get you through a typical school or workday.
+If you something cheap that can get the job done, get the Lenovo Chromebook C340 15 (2020), a 15.6-inch 2-in-1 convertible with a sturdy build and long battery life.
 You can get this laptop with an Intel Core i3 or Pentium Gold CPU, both of which are getting a little long in the tooth but still powerful enough to provide a smooth experience on Chrome OS.
 That said, you can only get a maximum of 4GB of memory, so you have to limit the number of applications or Chrome tabs you open at once.

-As with most budget laptops, the display is where Lenovo makes some compromises as it doesn't get very bright and looks washed out.
-Images and text look decently sharp, and there's plenty of screen real estate for multitasking.
+As with most budget-oriented laptops, the display is where Lenovo makes some compromises.
+Its IPS panel doesn't get very bright, meaning you'll have trouble with visibility in very well-lit environments, and due to its narrow color gamut, most content looks slightly washed out.
+Images and text look decently sharp, and there's plenty of screen real estate for split-screen multitasking.
 The keyboard feels great to type on, and while the touchpad is small, it tracks all movements and gestures well.

-For those on a tight budget, we recommend the Lenovo Legion 5 Gen 6 15 (2021).
+We recommend the Lenovo Legion 5 Gen 6 15 (2021) for those on a tight budget.
 It's an affordable model with multiple GPU options, from an entry-level NVIDIA GeForce GTX 1650 to a powerful NVIDIA GeForce RTX 3070.
-You can choose between an AMD Ryzen 5 5600H or Ryzen 7 5800H CPU, both of which are powerful enough to provide smooth gameplay.
-It has a sturdy build, a spacious keyboard with backlit keys, and a wide port selection that includes six USB and an HDMI 2.1 port.
+You can choose between an AMD Ryzen 5 5600H or Ryzen 7 5800H CPU, both powerful enough to provide smooth gameplay.
+It has a sturdy build, a spacious keyboard with backlit keys, and a wide port selection that includes six USB ports and an HDMI 2.1 port.
 It's bulky, though, so it isn't very portable.

 Sep 12, 2022: Verified accuracy of picks; no change in recommendations.